LukeWinikates/japanese-accent/README.md

   * hamburger icon for each item on the playlist - use that for delete/jump to youtube
   * open segment in youtube at the position, using `https://youtu.be/$VIDEO_ID?t=89` pattern

-* Create pracitce recordings for on the go
-  * generate MP3 and put it in a specified sharing directory

 * Tech Enhancements
   * Fix typesafety of golang route parameters?
   * Chore: database cleanup